nuh-sikander/Lahore_ALPR/README.md

 # Lahore_ALPR
 A raw POC - Automatic License Plate Recognition for Lahore

-The code is pretty rough - feel free to change is request a merge
+The code is pretty rough - feel free to change and request a merge

 **plate_maker.ipynb** - To make random plates and place them on random background